What is a Directors Pension?

-An Executive Pension (Directors Pension Scheme) is a product designed to allow Company Directors and senior employees to save for retirement while taking advantage of useful tax incentives, such as extracting wealth from the company in the most tax-efficient manner.
-Essentially, you can set up a pension for anyone employed by the company who is drawing a salary, including your spouse if they are a director.
+An Executive Pension is a product designed to allow Company Directors and key employees to save for retirement while taking advantage of useful tax incentives, such as extracting wealth (cash) from the company in the most tax-efficient manner.
+This pension is set up on a defined contribution basis which means that the benefits on retirement depend on the size of the your fund.

 The Executive Pension is setup by the limited company for the benefits of the directors and senior (key) employees under a trust, and trustees must be appointed (typically the Employer would act as the trustee).
 It is therefore, also safeguarded and independent of the company’s assets and its future profitability.

 As a company director, you can extract excess profits from the company and turn them into personal wealth by way of the employer (company) making contributions to the Executive Pension plan on your behalf.
 This is one of the most tax efficient ways of providing retirement benefits for One Member Pension Arrangements, that include Company Directors, family members employed in the business, and key employees.